Trees, hedges and conservation

 Check if your property is in a conservation area by using the TPO and conservation area map above.

 Apply for consent

 If you wish to carry out works to trees that are subject to a TPO or notify us of works to trees in a conservation area you can:

 Make sure you include the relevant documents and plans with your application:

 Request a copy of a TPO

-You can request copies of Tree Preservation Orders from Legal Services for £25 each.
-If you know the TPO reference, please call 0151 233 0468.
+Use the TPO map above to download Tree Preservation Orders for free.
+Or you can request copies from Legal Services for £40 each.
+If you know the TPO reference, please call 0151 233 0463.

-If you don’t know the TPO reference, please contact Planning Services in the first instance.
+If you don’t know the TPO reference, use the map or contact Planning Services in the first instance.